You may be asking yourself how to do a work-related videoconference from home without looking unprofessional.

 This is, maybe, one of the most neglected online meeting norms.
 Online business etiquette requires you to dress appropriately from the waist up, at least!

-Your home outfits might be quite comfortable, but people are probably used to seeing you in your prior-Covid-19 work attire and they’ll be surprised to see your hoodie + sweatpants duo-regardless how elite the brand might be.
+Your home outfits might be quite comfortable, but people are probably used to seeing you in your prior-Covid-19 work attire and they’ll be surprised to see your hoodie + sweatpants duo-regardless of how elite the brand might be.

 Put on a clean shirt each morning, even if you don’t have any calls scheduled for the day because you never know when duty might call (figuratively and literally).